Khayyt/rsschool-cv/cv.md

 ## Work Experience

-No have work experience.
+Don'git comt have work experience.
 I’m self-taught, and I do projects on lessons.

 ## Technical Skills